datenanalyseGDZH/checkerlang/documentation/ckl-library.md

 value can be referred to in the fmt string using the {0} syntax, where 0 means the first argument passed.

-This uses internally the s function.
+This uses the same formatting suffixes as the s function.
 See there for an explanation of available formatting suffixes.